HammazAhmed2105/DDOS-Attack-Report/README.md

 Short term remediations put into place
 Long term remediations needed for the roadmap
 What a claim needs to be made to our cyber insurance provider or whether we need to send a breach notification (and why)

 <h2>Blue Team Incident Paper: Reporting of a DDoS Attack.</h2>

 <h3>Executive Summary:</h3>
+JPMorgan Chase & Co. recently encountered a severe SYN Flood Attack, a form of Distributed Denial of Service (DDoS).
+The attack overwhelmed network resources, causing disruptions and potential denial of service.
+Immediate short-term remediations included traffic filtering, load balancing, and cloud-based DDoS protection.
+Aligned with the NIST framework, specific actions were taken in the identification, protection, detection, response, and recovery phases.
+During the incident, abnormal TCP stream patterns, sudden CPU spikes, and Wireshark analysis indicated a coordinated attack.
+The attack was from an Eastern European based hacking group.
+Short-term measures involved activating incident response, adjusting firewall settings, and applying traffic filters.
+Long-term roadmap considerations encompass network architecture review, Intrusion Prevention Systems (IPS) implementation, a DDoS mitigation plan, and ongoing security audits and training.
+Insurance and breach notification considerations include a recommended claim to the cyber insurance provider and potential breach notifications, demonstrating a commitment to transparency and trust restoration.
+The organization remains vigilant, continually enhancing its cybersecurity posture to mitigate future threats.